-A STA shall not transmit an (#5096)Operating Mode Notification field(#4707) with the value of the Rx Nss subfield indicating a number of spatial streams not supported by the STA, as reported in any Supported Rates element, Extended Supported Rates element, Supported MCS Set or VHT Supported MCS Set field in management frames transmitted by the STA.(#4306)
+A STA shall not transmit an (#5096)Operating Mode field(#6437)(#4707) with the value of the Rx Nss subfield indicating a number of spatial streams not supported by the STA, as reported in any Supported Rates element, Extended Supported Rates element, Supported MCS Set or VHT Supported MCS Set field in management frames transmitted by the STA.(#4306)

-A STA shall not transmit an (#5096)Operating Mode field(#4707) with the value of the Channel Width subfield indicating a bandwidth not supported by the STA, as reported in the Supported Channel Width Set subfield in the HT Capabilitites Info field or the VHT Capabilities Info field in management frames transmitted by the STA.(#4306)
+A STA shall not transmit an (#5096)Operating Mode field(#4707) with the value of the Channel Width subfield indicating a bandwidth not supported by the STA, as reported in the Supported Channel Width Set subfield in the HT Capabilitites Info field or the VHT Capabilities Info field in management frames transmitted by the STA.

+A STA that is operating mode notification capable shall not transmit to a STA using a bandwidth that is greater than the channel width indicated in the most recently received Operating Mode Notification element or Operating Mode Notification frame from that STA.(#6437) (#4306)

 NOTE 1—To avoid possible frame loss, a VHT STA that sends an individually addressed (#5096)Operating Mode Notification frame to a second VHT STA indicating reduced operating channel bandwidth and/or reduced Rx Nss can continue with its current operating channel bandwidth and Rx Nss until it infers that the second STA has processed this notification.
 It might make this inference as follows: